open-data-fabric/open-data-fabric/open-data-fabric.md

 # Requirements
 Functional:
-- **Complete historical account** - when data is used to gain insight and to drive decision making discarding or modifying data is akin to rewriting history.
+- **Complete historical account** - when data is used to gain insight and to drive decision-making discarding or modifying data is akin to rewriting history.
 The history of all data observed by the system must be preserved.
 - **Reproducibility** - the ability to reproduce the results is a cornerstone of the scientific method without which the process and findings of one party cannot be verified by others.
-Therefore we require that all the transformations performed within the system must be fully reproducible, and it must be possible to get a reference to data that is frozen in time and never changes to achieve reproducibility of any process that uses it.
+Therefore, we require that all the transformations performed within the system must be fully reproducible, and it must be possible to get a reference to data that is frozen in time and never changes to achieve reproducibility of any process that uses it.
 - **Verifiability** - any party that plans to use some data must be able to verify its validity.
 - **Provenance** - regardless of how many transformation stages the data went through, it should be possible to trace any individual data cell back to its ultimate source and understand which data contributed to its existence and its value.